uikit/uikit-site/docs/pages/link.md

 ## Toggle

-To use an anchor as parent element and apply the link style on one of its child elements, just add the `.uk-link-toggle` class to the parent element and one of the `.uk-link-*` classes to the child element.
+To use an anchor as a parent element and apply the link style on one of its child elements, just add the `.uk-link-toggle` class to the parent element and one of the `.uk-link-*` classes to the child element.
 For instance, you can link the whole card and still have the hover effect on the heading.

 ```html
 <a class="uk-link-toggle" href="#">